To Apply for our Sixth Form

 Music

-Popular music: Students will develop an understanding of popular music focusing on pop, rock, bhangra and fusion to develop their own piece.
-They will study how composers combine instrumental and vocal forces, and use recording processes and techniques in their music.
+Popular music: Students will cover pop, rock, bhangra and fusion, analysing how composers combine instrumental and vocal elements with recording techniques

 Engineering